nickolasrm/kedro-onnx/docs/source/usage.md

   backend: sklearn
 ```

-The `regressor` dataset is a `OnnxDataSet` that will be used to save the model in the `ONNX` format.
-The `backend` parameter is the framework that will be used to convert the model to `ONNX`.
+The `regressor` dataset is an `OnnxDataSet` that will be used to save the model in the `ONNX` format.
+The `backend` parameter is the framework used to build the model.
 In this case, we are using `sklearn`.
-You can check all the available backends in the below:
+You can check all the available backends in the section below:

 ```{eval-rst}
 .. autodata:: kedro_onnx.typing.OnnxFrameworks